-Wells Fargo CEO avoids major stumble at heated Congressional hearing
+Wells Fargo CEO avoids major stumble at heated congressional hearing

-WASHINGTON (Reuters) - Democratic and Republican lawmakers on Tuesday pressed Wells Fargo & Co Chief Executive Tim Sloan for proof the bank has put a string of consumer abuse scandals behind it at a tense Congressional hearing that saw Sloan firmly on the defensive.
+WASHINGTON (Reuters) - Democratic and Republican lawmakers on Tuesday pressed Wells Fargo & Co Chief Executive Tim Sloan for proof the bank has put a string of consumer abuse scandals behind it at a tense congressional hearing that saw Sloan firmly on the defensive.

 While Sloan struggled to convince skeptical lawmakers that the bank has transformed its culture, he managed to navigate a hostile committee without a major stumble that would have compounded doubts about his leadership.